SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 mvn assembly:single
 ~~~

-The examples can be executed as:
+Then the examples can be executed as:

 ~~~sh
 java -cp ./target/solace-samples-amqp-jms2-1.0.1-SNAPSHOT-jar-with-dependencies.jar  com.solace.samples.SimpleReplier
 java -cp ./target/solace-samples-amqp-jms2-1.0.1-SNAPSHOT-jar-with-dependencies.jar  com.solace.samples.SimpleRequestor
 ~~~

-## Sample Output
+### Sample Output

-First, start the `SimpleReplier` so that it's up and waiting for requests.
+First start the `SimpleReplier` so that it is up and waiting for requests.

 ~~~sh
 $ java -cp ./target/solace-samples-amqp-jms2-1.0.1-SNAPSHOT-jar-with-dependencies.jar com.solace.samples.SimpleReplier